ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/battle-of-long-island.md

 {{% fig "long-island/battle-of-long-island-retreat" "800" /%}}

-Several members of the Mills family fought as Minute Men in the Revolution, and based on strikingly similar accounts of each in the published Mills genealogies that make note of it, they each "signed the Association in May 1775" joining "Capt.
+Several members of the Mills family fought as Minute Men in the Continental Army, and specifically fought in the Battle of Long Island.
+Based on strikingly similar accounts of each in the published Mills genealogies that make note of it, they each "signed the Association in May 1775" joining "Capt.
 Nathaniel Platt's Smithtown company of Col. Josiah Smith's First Regiment of Suffolk County Minute Men".

 [**Sergeant Jonas Mills**](https://www.findagrave.com/memorial/68730750/jonas-mills) (19 Mar 1753 to 06 May 1811), Jedediah Mills' brother.